Cervical dysplasiaCervical intraepithelial neoplasia (CIN); Precancerous changes of the cervix

 Treatment depends on the degree of dysplasia.
 Mild dysplasia (LSIL or CIN I) may go away without treatment.

-- You may only need careful observation by your doctor with repeat Pap smears every 3 - 6 months.
+- You may only need careful observation by your doctor with repeat Pap smears every 6 to 12months.

-- If the changes do not go away or get worse, treatment is necessary.
+- If the changes do not go away or get worse, treatment is needed.

 Treatment for moderate-to-severe dysplasia or mild dysplasia that does not go away may include: